neubertm/TDD_framework/README.md

 ## Known bugs
 1. Code coverage result comprises STL header files.
 2. Code coverage result is refreshed in one direction only.
 Adding new unit test improves the result, deleting it has now effect.
 Result increases again after testpackage restart.
-3. If test.ini is changed, corresponding testpackage is refreshed but new content is not taken to account.
-Testpackage must be restarted manually.

 ### Windows issues
 1. Windows(cmd) terminal windows could be sensitive to mouse action.
 Inserting content cause freezing but confirming(pressing enter) terminate test.